-'''

-from pymol import cmd

-def ramachandran(selection):

-pass

 cmd.extend(ramachandran, 'ramachandran')

-'''
+This adds your ramachandran function to the PyMOL command window, where you can call the function as needed.
 Running the below command will make the ramachandran command available in the PyMOL window.
 This will need to be run each time after editing analysis.py in order for changes to take effect!

+'''

 PyMOL> cd .. # to get back to assignment directory

 PyMOL> run analysis.py

+'''